johnny-de/screamguard/README.md

 1. **Microphone Selection**: At the start, users can select their preferred microphone from a dropdown list.
 ScreamGuard will actively monitor the chosen microphone for audio input.

 2. **Active Audio Stream Detection**: Upon startup, ScreamGuard listens for active audio streams.
-If no audio stream is detected, the ScreamGuard remains inactive, allowing it to run continuously in the background without interrupting your work or requiring manual stops when not in use.
+If no audio stream is detected, ScreamGuard remains inactive, allowing it to run continuously in the background without interrupting your work or requiring manual stops when not in use.

 3. **Loudness Sampling**: When ScreamGuard is actively listening, it samples the loudness level from the microphone at a user-defined interval (default is every 100 milliseconds).